MayaSekhon/DevOps-Zero-to-Hero-Tutorial/README.md

 - `pwd` - shows present working directory
 - `cd` - change directory
 - `ls -l` - list files and directories
-- `cat` - reads the contents of the file to the terminal
 - `echo` - prints a given string argument
+- `cat` - reads the contents of the file or standard input to standard output, your terminal if not redirected or piped to another command
+- `head` - reads the first N lines of a file or standard input
+- `tail` - reads the last N lines of a file or standard input
+- `more` - a paging program that displays one screenfull at a time and allows you to scroll down through longer outputs such as standard output from piped commands or files
+- `less` - a better replacement of `more` that allows you to scroll upwards as well as downwards
 - `>` -  overwrite file
 - `>>` - append file
 - `sudo` - elevate permissions to another user, usually root (must be pre-approved in `/etc/sudoers`)
 - `su` - switch user, prompts for the user's password to start a new shell under their username
 - `which` - prints the full path to a given command
 - `ps` -  shows running processes.
-Commonly called as `ps -ef` or `ps aux` to show all processes on a unix based system
-- `grep` - filters from standard input or a file and only prints to standard output lines that match the given regex filter argument
+Commonly called as `ps -ef` or `ps aux` to show all processes on a unix based system -`grep` - filters from standard input or a file and only prints to standard output lines that match the given regex filter argument
+- `hostname` - prints the hostname with domain (FQDN), use `-s` for short name without domain
 - `netstat` - prints the network connections, connected or listening ports.
 Commonly called as `netstat -an` or `netstat -lntpu`
-- `more` - a paging program that displays one screenfull at a time and allows you to scroll down through longer outputs such as standard output from piped commands or files
-- `less` - a better replacement of `more` that allows you to scroll upwards as well as downwards

 - `pbcopy` - copies Standard Input to the GUI clipboard on Mac
 - `pbpaste` - pastes the GUI clipboard to Standard Output on Mac
 - `xclip` -  copies Standard Input to the GUI (X) clipboard on Linux